zyf2008Neptune/CommonLibSSE-NG/README.md

 * Ability to build locked to a single runtime, where access to non-portable features is needed.
 * Ability to define offsets and address IDs for objects which can exist in only a subset of runtimes, while being able dynamically test for feature support before using those offsets.
-* Completely regenerated RTTI and vtable offsets, now with consistent naming across all runtimes, unified offsets/IDs, and a new human-readable naming scheme using UTF-8 identifiers.
+* Completely regenerated RTTI and vtable offsets, now with consistent naming and access across all runtimes.
-* New reverse engineering on core components needed to support next-generation advanced SKSE plugins, and VR functions.
 * Updated GitHub Actions CI workflows to build for all likely target runtime combinations.
 * Fully extensible native function binding traits (enables custom script object bindings in [Fully Dynamic Game Engine](https://gitlab.com/colorglass/fully-dynamic-game-engine)).
 * Unit testing support (can be run without being hosted in a Skyrim executable).
-* Better support for the CLion IDE, including a completed CMakePresets.json file that works in non-Visual Studio IDEs.
+* Better support for the CLion IDE.
-* Fixes to support the current versions of  dependencies on Vcpkg.
 * Uses modern Vcpkg manifest version feature and assigns semantic versions to specific CommonLibSSE NG releases.
 * Upgrades the build system to Ninja for faster builds.
 * Provides distribution through Vcpkg rather than requiring import as a Git submodule.
-* A related [new example plugin](https://gitlab.com/colorglass/commonlibsse-sample-plugin) that demonstrates not only a project structure but a full-featured dev environment and implementation of a number of features using the library, including support for AE, SE, and VR with a single DLL.

 ## Use
 CommonLibSSE NG is available as a Vcpkg port.
 To add it to your project, create a `vcpkg-configuration.json` file in the